Achates Power: Engine

 The two-stroke cycle compounds the efficiency benefits of the opposed-piston engine architecture.
 With this cycle, each combustion event is shorter in duration and, therefore, closer to optimum timing as compared to four-stroke engines.
 Two-stroke engines are also smaller in displacement and size compared to four-stroke engines for similar performance.

 While development of historic opposed-piston engines ceased for use in on-road car and truck applications with the introduction of modern emissions standards, Achates Power says that it has patented many modifications to the original architecture in order to meet current standards.

+In 2025, Achates Power published a paper, along with researchers at Argonne National Labs, describing the results of direct-injection compression-ignition hydrogen combustion in a single cylinder Achates Power opposed-piston engine at Argonne National Labs.
+At low load conditions, stable partial-premixed charge compression ignition was achieved.
+At higher engine speeds and loads, mixing-controlled combustion similar to diesel combustion was achieved.
+Indicated thermal efficiency up to 47% was achieved.